oschonrock/hibp/README.md

 ## Under the hood

 These utilities are written in C++ and centre around a `flat_file` class to model the db.
-- multi threaded concurrency and parallelism is used in the downloader, the server and the sorter.
+- multi threaded concurrency and parallelism is used in `hibp-download`, `hibp-server`, `hibp-sort` and `hibp-topn`.
-- `libcurl`, `libevent` are used for the download
+- `libcurl`, `libevent` are used for the highly concurrent download
 - `restinio` is used for the local server, based on `ASIO` for efficient concurrency
-- libtbb is used for local sorting in `hibp-sort` and `hibp-topn`
+- libtbb is used for local sorting in `hibp-sort` and `hibp-topn`.
+Note that for the parallelism (ie PSTL using libtbb) you currently have to compile from source, but this only has a small effect on `hibp-sort` and `hibp-topn`.

 ## Future plans

+- More packaging:
+  - Get the .deb accepted into Debian
+  - publish a .rpm
-- trying to get it packaged: snap, .deb, .rpm and FreeBSD port are priority, then windows installer.
+  - get it into a FreeBSD port
+  - produce a windows installer

-- Considering adding a php/pyhton/javascript extension so that queries can be trivially made from within those scripting environments without going through an http server
+- Consider adding a php/pyhton/javascript extension so that queries can be trivially made from within those scripting environments without going through an http server